How do I tell if a script is running in Linux?

 - Check the process list.
 The

-command will list all of the running processes on your system.
-If the script is running, it will be listed in the output of theps
+pscommand will list all of the running processes on your system.
+If the script is running, it will be listed in the output of thepscommand. - Use the

-command will show you a real-time view of the running processes on your system.
-If the script is running, it will be listed in the output of thetop
+topcommand.
+Thetopcommand will show you a real-time view of the running processes on your system.
+If the script is running, it will be listed in the output of thetopcommand. - Use the

 Related Questions and Answers